 The primary analyses will be intention to treat and will include the maximum number of participants.
 Reasons for missing data will be investigated and, if a high number is observed, possible biases will be investigated.
 The effect size will be calculated using ANCOVA controlling for pre-test scores, to increase precision and power.
-Hedge's g will be used to indicate the effect size and will employ the total pupil variance; the confidence interval will be reported using the traditional 95% interval.
+Hedges' g will be used to indicate the effect size and will employ the total pupil variance; the confidence interval will be reported using the traditional 95% interval.
 The intra-cluster correlation will be reported for pre- and post-test.
 The details of the model will be included in appendices to the report.

 Additional analyses will consider the impact when compliance is taken into account.
 Measures of pupil compliance will be based on the levels of compliance defined by the intervention team (see pupil measures in the section about implementation and process evaluation).
+Further measures of compliance will investigate whether the TAs followed the guidelines in the Implementation Handbook (i.e. played the role they were expected to play).
+Although this is not mentioned by the intervention team as a fidelity factor, the evaluation team considered that adherence to these instructions could be a moderator of the impact.